Have you ever wondered about the events that shaped our world? History unveils stories of triumphs, tragedies,

 If you wish to visit Sachsenhausen, here are some tips and information to help you on your journey:

-• Opening Hours: The memorial site is generally open throughout the year, except for
+Opening Hours: The memorial site is mostly open to the public for the whole year except for

 demeanor.